ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/spellchecker/README.md

 Spellchecker
 ============

-This extension provides a CodeMirror overlay mode to highlight incorrectly spelled words in Markdown and Raw cells:
+This nbextension provides a CodeMirror overlay mode to highlight incorrectly spelled words in Markdown and Raw cells:

 ![screenshot.png](./screenshot.png)